kgisl/pythonFDP/Unit II.md

 **Integers**

+An integer is a number without decimal point.
 In Python, there is no limit to how long an integer value can be.
 Of course, it is constrained by the amount of memory your system has but beyond that an integer can be as long as you need it to be:

 Python interprets a sequence of decimal digits without any prefix to be a decimal number: